veilair/opensource-development/README.md

 # Opensource Development

 > Welcome to the GitHub OpenSource Projects.
-An ongoing list of great programmers and wonderful software projects you can support!
+An ongoing list of great programmers and wonderful software projects you can support.
+The [Cloud Native Trail Map](https://landscape.cncf.io/)  is CNCF's recommended path through the cloud native landscape.

 ### Contents